JJRubes/boxes/BoxStandard.md

    +-+  +-+
 ```
 A collection of possible definitions for "name".
 I don't know how I want to handle if there is a name on more than one edge.
+I think either by concatenating them with a ' ' or newline between them.
 Function names can contain spaces, but not '+'.
 ```
   +- box with spaces in the name -+